Maceo, Kentucky

 Maceo is an unincorporated community and census-designated place (CDP) in Daviess County, Kentucky, United States.
-As of the 2010 census, it had a population of 413.
+As of the 2020 census, the population was 404, down from the 2010 census population of 413.

+History

 The community was founded by freed slaves just after the U.S. Civil War.
-In 1890, the Louisville, Henderson & St. Louis Railroad company setup a station and post office there named Powers Station, Kentucky, after Col. J.D.
+In 1890, the Louisville, Henderson & St. Louis Railroad company set up a station and post office there named Powers Station, Kentucky, after Col. J.D.
 Powers.
 This name was often confused with another post office named Powers Store, Kentucky.
 At the suggestion of Post Master Edwin P. Taylor, the post office was renamed to honor Cuban General Antonio Maceo Grajales in 1897.